 Sisters might be interested to know that the Aquatics Centre (which is just a short walk from the uni campus) offers Ladies only swimming on Friday nights from 7pm.
 Provided you present your uni card, its only £2.80 per session and access to the gym is also available for use.
 And if you’re not a great swimmer or are interested in gym classes instead, they offer those too.
 Best thing to do for more info is to visit the Aquatics Centre and speak to a rep about what’s on offer and bring your student card along for a discount!

-Alternatively, brothers will be glad to know Brothers ‘Islamic Swim’ will be continuing after Ramadan.
-Sessions run on Wednesdays from 9 till 10pm and Sundays from 2.30 till 3.30pm.
+Alternatively, brothers will be glad to know that male only swimming sessions are held on Wednesdays from 9 till 10pm and Sundays from 2.30 till 3.30pm.
 Entry fee is £1.90 (or free with gym membership card) at the Aquatics Centre and the service is open to the public, not just students.

 The Manchester Aquatics Centre